firavoyage/blogging/river.md

 然后 child component 的 prop 也可以是 state

 ```
-feat: check if component prop is state, then bind upd
+feat: check if component prop is state, then bind updateComponent(cid) to it
-ateComponent(cid) to it
 feat: check if element.content string is state, then bind @text to it
 ```